LunatiqueCoder/react-native-media-console/packages/media-console/README.md

 [![demogif][16]][17]

+### ⚠️ **Note:**
+>
+> We're only supporting the beta version of `react-native-video`.
+Since it looks stable enough except for the subtitles (which might still be a WIP at the time of writing), we're already using it in production at http://englishdiscoveries.net/

 ## ⭐️ Features

 This package contains a simple set of GUI controls that work with the [react-native-video][15] `<Video>` component.